edivya/Firebase/README.md

 There are two main types of storage we will use to save data:

 * Client Side Storage: uses cookies, sessionStorage, and localStorage to save and reuse user data across a user’s session.
+* Server Side Storage: saves user info to a database that can be reused across multiple devices and sessions.
+We'll use Firebase to accomplish this.

 **Most Recent User**